New Mexico State Capitol: Capitol Art Foundation

 The Legislature created the Capitol Art Foundation in 1991, which has since become one of the building's most endearing features.
 The Foundation was created to assist in the acquisition of art for permanent, public exhibition in the State Capitol.
 The Collection features contemporary masterworks by artists who live and work in New Mexico.
 The Capitol Art collection is housed throughout the public areas of the building on all four floors.
 The Collection consists of a wide range of media, styles and traditions, including handcrafted furniture groupings.
 The mission of the Capitol Art Foundation is to collect, preserve, exhibit, interpret and promote appreciation of works of art that represent the history, cultures and art forms of the people of New Mexico.

 Governor's Gallery

 The Governor's Gallery is located on the fourth floor of the New Mexico State Capitol.
-It was conceptualized and created by Allan Pearson, cultural liaison to Governor Jerry Apodaca in 1975 as a space to educate the public about the artistic heritage of the state.
-The first exhibition featured paintings made by Georgia O'Keeffe.
+The gallery was founded and opened in April 1975 by First Lady of New Mexico Clara Apodaca as a space to educate the public about the artistic heritage of the state.
+The first exhibition featured paintings by Georgia O'Keeffe, who attended the gallery's opening.
 It rotates exhibitions several times a year, with the annual Governor's Awards for Excellence in the Arts exhibition held every fall.